-Queen Bey is the eighth most awarded person in Grammys history with 26 awards.
+As of the 2023 Grammy Awards, Queen Bey is the equal most-awarded person in the history of the ceremony, with 31 awards.
+She’s tied with the late conductor George Solti.
 She also has more Grammys than her husband, Jay-Z. She received her first Grammy with Destiny’s Child in 2001.
 The girl group won two Grammys that year for Best R&B Performance by a Duo or Group with Vocal and Best R&B Song for “Say My Name.”
 Her first Grammy as a solo artist came in 2004, where she won five awards for her album Dangerously in Love and songs like “Crazy in Love” featuring her husband.
 One of her most recent Grammys came in 2019 for Best Urban Contemporary Album for her dual album with Jay-Z, Everything Is Love.
 Bey tied the record with Alison Krauss at the 2021 Grammys after she won the Best Rap Song category for “Savage” with Megan Thee Stallion.
 She then proceeded to beat Krauss’ record when she won the Grammy for Best R&B Performance for “Black Parade.”

 Alison Krauss – 27 Grammys

 Krauss is one of the most awarded women in Grammys history and one of the most decorated singers ever.
 Krauss has the fourth most Grammys in history at 27 awards.
 She won her first Grammy in 1991 for Best Bluegrass Recording for her album I’ve Got That Old Feeling.
 Her most recent Grammy was in 2012 for Best Bluegrass Album for Paper Airplane.